nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **A**: Install the app in the other computer, and overwrite the empty data file it creates with the file that contains the data of your previous Foster Family home folder.

 **Q**: How do I know which version of Java I am using / have installed on my Computer?<br>
-**A**: Open a command terminal, type `java -version` and press enter.
+**A**: Open a command terminal, type `java -version` and press Enter.
 The Java version in use will be displayed as a response message.
 --------------------------------------------------------------------------------------------------------------------

 ## **Known issues**